Visual Anagrams: Generating Multi-View Optical Illusions with Diffusion Models

 \mypar{Dataset.} To evaluate our method and baselines we compile two datasets of prompt pairs for 2-view illusions.
 One dataset uses the 10 classes from CIFAR-10 and contains a prompt per pair of classes, for a total of 45 prompt pairs.
 We refer to this as {\bf CIFAR}.
 The other dataset we compile by hand, with the process documented in~\cref{sec:apdx_dataset}.
 This dataset consists of 50 prompt pairs, which we refer to as {\bf Ours}.

-\mypar{Baselines.} We use two baselines that generate illusions using off-the-shelf diffusion models, discussed in more detail in~\cref{sec:related_work}.
+\mypar{Baselines.} We use two baselines that generate illusions using off-the-shelf diffusion models.
 One, which we denote ``Burgert~\etal~\cite{burgert2023illusions}," uses Score Distillation Sampling.
-The other, which we denote ``Tancik~\cite{tancik2023illusions}," is a preliminary version of our method.
+The other, which we denote ``Tancik~\cite{tancik2023illusions}," is an earlier version of our method, with differences discussed in more detail in~\cref{sec:related_work}

 \mypar{Results.} We show results comparing our method to baselines on both datasets in \cref{tbl:quantitative} using vertical flips.
 We use vertical flips because it is a transformation supported by our method as well as the baselines.
 We use 10 samples per prompt, for a total of 450 and 500 samples for the CIFAR dataset and our dataset respectively.
 It is hard to perform a fair comparison with more samples because the Burgert~\etal method uses SDS, which is quite slow\footnote{Sampling just 10 images per prompt already takes more than a week of GPU-hours.}.
 Because we are particularly interested in the ``best-case" performance, we also report quantiles of metrics, which we denote as $\mathcal{A}_{0.9}$ for the 90th percentile, for example.
 As can be seen, our method performs consistently better than the baselines, in both the alignment score and the concealment score.